WillTarte/COMP442-Compiler/docs/Assignment2/ASSIGNMENT2.md

 FUNCDECL has a first set conflict.
 [X] remove ambiguity between return types by factorizing FUNCHEAD has a first set conflict.
 [X] remove ambiguity between return types by factorizing IDNEST has a first set conflict.
-[X] remove ambiguity by factorizing OPTFUNCHEAD1 is nullable with clashing first and follow sets.
+[X] remove ambiguity by factorizing STATEMENT has a first set conflict.
+[X] remove ambiguity by merging and factorizing statement -> assignStat | funcCall
-REPTFUNCTIONCALL0 is nullable with clashing first and follow sets.
-REPTVARIABLE0 is nullable with clashing first and follow sets.
-STATEMENT has a first set conflict.